How to Cook Sweet Rice: The Glutinous Sticky Rice

 How to Cook Sweet Rice on The Stovetop

-Place the rice in a mixing bowl and pour 2-3 cups/ 500-750 milliliters of water in until all the grains are submerged.
+Place the rice in a mixing bowl and pour 2-3 cups (500-750 milliliters) of water into the bowl until all the grains are submerged.
 Let the rice soak for about 1-4 hours.

-Drain the rice and discard the water when you are ready to cook the rice.
+Drain the rice and discard the water when you are ready to cook.

 Place the rice in a lidded pan and add 1 cup of water.